leonlinsx/minimal-mistakes/_posts/2020-05-15-new-lab-food.md

   - We're also doing scannable QR codes on coffee so that you can trace its origin
   - Also have a mobile app for customer to learn more about coffee on their own

+*LL - Do people really use those QR codes on their items to trace the origins?*

 **What’s going to be accelerated vs diverted post covid?**

 Bill